Articles Posted in Driver License Restoration

 You will lose your hearing if your evidence does not prove that you are likely to remain sober.
 You must be able to c0mmunicate your case to the OHAO with supportive evidence that you understand your duty to protect the public and that it is never acceptable to operate a vehicle under the influence of alcohol or drugs, An experienced OHAO practitioner can increase your chances of winning an OHAO hearing by and prepare you for your evaluation.
 The following are examples of just a few ways that you can lose your OHAO hearing:

-• Failure to mention all prior criminal offenses involving alcohol or drugs.
+• Failure to mention all prior criminal offenses.

 • Failure to obtain a doctor’s letter if you are taking certain medications for sleep, pain or psychological reasons.